Oracleo/GRC-P3-Social-Engineering-Risk-Assessment/docs/08-Asset-Business-Criticality.md

-# 8. Asset Business Criticality & Context Analysis
+# 8. Asset Business Criticality

 In a professional GRC environment, a reported phishing email is not just a "spam complaint."
 It is an attack on a critical business asset.
 For the purposes of this risk engagement, we contextualize the **Organizational Email System** as follows: